Previous dayMarch 31, 2026Next day

 37.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 3.9 earthquake 167 km NNW of The Valley, Anguilla with origin time 21:38 UTC on March 31, 2026.
-It arrived roughly 12 hours after a larger magnitude 5.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The event originated approximately 37.0 km below the surface, classifying it as shallow crustal.
-The epicenter is at 19.602°, -63.709°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On March 31, 2026, worldwide seismic activity registered a magnitude 3.9 earthquake 167 km NNW of The Valley, Anguilla at 21:38 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 5.0 earthquake that occurred about 12 hours earlier.
+This was a shallow crustal earthquake, focused at 37.0 km depth.
+Geolocation places the event at 19.602°N, -63.709°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31